 Celebrating the life and career of the all-time great actor Ian McKellen

 As one of Britain’s finest actors, Ian McKellen is no stranger to the West End stage.
-As he brings his latest production titled Ian McKellen on Stage: Shakespeare, Tolkien and YOU to the Harold Pinter Theatre in 2019, we take a look at the theatre veteran’s on-stage career, as well as performances on the silver screen which has solidified his status as one of the greatest actors of all time.
+After his latest production titled Ian McKellen on Stage: Shakespeare, Tolkien and YOU was performed at the Harold Pinter Theatre in 2019, we take a look at the theatre veteran’s on-stage career, as well as performances on the silver screen which has solidified his status as one of the greatest actors of all time.

 All about Ian McKellen